haskell-effectful/effectful/benchmarks/README.md

    single `Int` pointing at the place in the stack where the relevant effect is located.

 5. `fused-effects` exhibits similar behavior as `mtl`.
-This comes with no surprise as it uses the same implementation techniques.
+This comes as no surprise since it uses the same implementation techniques.
 It augments them with additional machinery for convenience, which seems to add even more overhead though.